openregulatory/templates/templates/techdoc/62304/sop-integrated-software-development.md

 Code review is conducted based on the following criteria:

- * Were the software requirements, software architecture and detailed design implemented correctly?
+ * Are all software requirements, software architecture and detailed design implemented correctly?
  * Does the code adhere to coding guidelines which include requirements for documentation as specified in the Software Development and Maintenance Plan?